jason-me/Udacity_FSND_Project6/README.md

 Udacity_FSND_Project6 - Linux Server Configuration -- Charitable Goods Inventory Catalog by Jason M. Hester

 ==============================

-Summary:
+Summary

     Baseline installation of a Linux distribution on a virtual machine prepared to host a web application, that includes installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.

-IP Address and URL:
+IP Address and URL

     IP: http://18.222.93.215/
     Hostname: ec2-18-222-93-215.us-east-2.compute.amazonaws.com
     Password for Grader: "GRADER"
     SSH: Port 2200

-Software Installed:
+Software Installed

     Apache2
     GIT
     mod_wsgi